 Rural Fiction Magazine (RFM) is seeking high-quality short stories and poetry that explores the beauty and drama of rural life.
 RFM is willing to look at any genre (mainstream, literary, horror, fantasy, noir, mystery, thriller, adventure, etc.) so long as it has a rural setting and addresses topics or themes of interest to people in rural areas or with connections to rural areas.
-As someone once said, all stories are ultimately about people, genre is secondary.
-Submissions can be stories involving hunting, fishing, farming, wildlife, farm animals, camping, small town politics, working in the outdoors, or anything that would interest people in a rural community, but ultimately the stories will be about people.

 Although RFM expects the vast majority of submissions to be set in the US, I would love to receive works set in rural areas of other nations.
 This is going out over the Internet.
 People all over the world will be able to read the stories published here, be they from Canada, the United Kingdom, Australia, Austria, India, Taiwan, Germany, Thailand, Japan, Ireland, Ukraine, or wherever.
 A sampling of rural cultures worldwide would be terrific.

+For the foreseeable future, RFM will publish submissions on an individual basis as they are accepted.
 Generally, stories and poems will be published about two weeks after acceptance.
-The author will be notified of its publication date upon acceptance so that the story can be publicized.
+The author will be notified of its publication date upon acceptance so that they have time to publicize the story.

 RFM is also accepting examples of oral storytelling.
 Go to the Storytelling page for more details.
 Submissions of oral stories should follow the same guidelines as for other stories.